Mixed oxides of nitrogen

-A broad range of compositions is available, and can be denoted as MONi, where i represents the percentage of nitric oxide in the mixture (e.g. MON3 contains 3% nitric oxide, MON25 25% nitric oxide).
+A broad range of compositions is available, and can be denoted as MONi, where i represents the percentage of nitric oxide in the mixture (for example, MON3 contains 3% nitric oxide, MON25 25% nitric oxide).
 An upper limit is MON40 (40% by weight).
-In Europe MON 1.3 is mostly used for rocket propulsion systems, while NASA seems to prefer MON 3.
-A higher percentage of NO decreases the corrosiveness of the liquid, but decreases oxidation potential and increases costs.
+In Europe, MON1.3 is mostly used for rocket propulsion systems, and in the US, the standard is MON3.
+A higher percentage of NO decreases the corrosiveness of the liquid, but also decreases oxidation potential and increases costs.

 The addition of nitric oxide also reduces the freezing point to a more desirable temperature.
 The freezing point of pure nitrogen tetroxide is -9 °C, while MON3 is -15 °C and MON25 is -55 °C.